Outline

 Functions of the Greeting Team

-Typically, the greeting team is responsible for creating a welcoming environment for any events that
+Typically, the greeting team is responsible for creating a welcoming environment for any events that take place.
+These include weekly youth services, church service, events, hosting other youth groups, etc.

 The greeting team should work together to: